 LISP Hybrid Cloud Use Case

 In the world of networking, the ability to efficiently manage and scale networks is of paramount importance.
 This is where LISP networking comes into play.
 LISP, which stands for Locator/ID Separation Protocol, is a powerful networking technology that offers numerous benefits to network administrators and operators.
-In this blog post, we will explore the world of LISP networking, exploring its key features and advantages.
+In this blog post, we will explore the world of LISP networking and its key features and advantages.

 LISP networking is a revolutionary approach to IP addressing and routing that separates the identity of a device (ID) from its location (locator).
 Traditional IP addressing relies on combining these two aspects, making it challenging to scale networks and manage mobility.
 LISP overcomes these limitations by decoupling the device's identity and location, enabling more flexible and scalable network architectures.

 The hybrid cloud connects the public cloud provider to the private enterprise cloud.
 It consists of two or more distinct infrastructures in dispersed locations that remain unique.
 These unique entities are bound together logically via a network to enable data and application portability.
 LISP networking performs hybrid cloud and can overcome the negative drawback of stretched VLAN.
 How do you support intra-subnet traffic patterns among two dispersed cloud locations?
-Without a stretched VLAN spanning locations, that may bring instability with broadcast storms and Layer 2 loops.
+Without a stretched VLAN spanning locations, instability may arise from broadcast storms and Layer 2 loops.

 Enterprises want the ability to seamlessly insert their application right into the heart of the cloud provider without changing any parameters.
 Customers want to do this without changing the VM’s IP addresses and MAC addresses.
 This requires the VLAN to be stretched end-to-end.
 Unfortunately, IP routing cannot support VLAN extension, which puts pressure on the data center interconnect ( DCI ) link to enable extended VLANs.
 In reality, and from experience, this is not a good solution.